SteeltoeOSS/Documentation/docs/articles/releases/steeltoe-4-0-0-rc1.md

 Although this release is labeled a "release candidate", Steeltoe 4.0.0 RC1 reflects our intent for the final 4.0.0 release and is classified as a go-live release so that you can use it in production environments.
 It has passed our full suite of automated and manual tests, including cross-platform and integration scenarios.

-If you are planning to run RC1 in production, we recommend:

-* Locking to specific NuGet versions until GA
-* Reporting any issues via [GitHub Issues](https://github.com/SteeltoeOSS/Steeltoe/issues)
-* Joining our [Slack community](https://slack.steeltoe.io/) to stay informed

 We do not expect further breaking changes before GA.